The 1-1 Parenting Principle

 Do I Need To Count Minutes For Every Little Thing?

-NO!!
-Your child needs options in life.
+No. Your child needs options in life.
 You don't need to be a minute-dictator.
 They need to make decisions and express who they are.
 When you, as the parent, are resolute on establishing your boundaries for your child with a definite "yes" or "no," that is when you start counting minutes.
 Don't count minutes on the little things in life.
 Count minutes only when your "yes" means yes and your "no" means no. Otherwise, your child will be confused about their boundaries and not have a strong identity.

 Do I Have To Use All My Claimed Minutes?

-YES!!
+YES!
 You need to claim all your minutes as you can in order to rest, relax and re-energize.
 But more than that, when you claim all your minutes, you make an impact on your child that is very important.
 You're teaching them that there are natural consequences in the world... which, of course there are.
 You're preparing them for the real world, and you don't want to take shortcuts on something so important.
 You want them to be ready for the real world so they don't fall on their face when they fly out of your nest.
 You may think that you don't need that much time to rest, but your child needs that time to consider the consequences of their actions and how they can make good life decisions in order to control their freedom.

 How Do The Natural Consequences Work?